San Joaquin County, California: Overview

 On November 4, 2008, San Joaquin County voted 65.5% in favor of Proposition 8 which amended the California Constitution to ban same-sex marriages.

-For most of its history, San Joaquin County has been a Republican-leaning swing county, voting for the national winner in all but 4 presidential elections (1884, 1948, 1960, 1976) from 1880 to 2012.
-In 2016, Hillary Clinton became the first Democratic Party candidate who lost nationally to win the county, and she did so by a sizable margin of around 14 points.
-Conversely, Donald Trump posted the worst result in county history for a national Republican Party electoral college winner, being held to under 40% of the vote.
-In 2020, Trump vastly increased upon his 2016 results, securing more votes than any Republican candidate in history.
-Despite this, he only barely passed 40% due to a similarly large increase on the Democratic side.
+For most of its history, San Joaquin County has been a Republican-leaning swing county, voting for the national winner in all but four presidential elections (1884, 1948, 1960, and 1976) from 1880 to 2012.
+In 2016, Hillary Clinton became the first Democratic nominee who lost nationally to win the county, and she did so by a sizable margin of around 14 points.
+Conversely, Donald Trump posted the worst result in county history for a national Republican Electoral College winner, being held to under 40% of the vote.
+In 2020, Trump improved his standing from 2016 but still had fewer votes than the winner of the election, Joe Biden.
+However, in 2024, Trump was able to flip the county back to the Republican column, marking the first time the county would vote Republican in 20 years.

 Crime

 County crime

 Number of incidents reported and crime rate per 1,000 persons for each type: